coding-pancakes/StickO-Butter/README.md

 🤖 This bot responds to 2 different messages.
 Typing "hello ^.^" will get the bot to respond with "Hello World!".
 Typing "$meme" will get the bot to respond with a random meme from reddit.

 ## How I Built It:
-👩🏻‍💻 This project follows the Codedex "Build a Discord Bot with Python" method.
+👩🏻‍💻 This project follows the Codedex "Build a Discord Bot with Python" method which I made slight adjustments to.